46th G7 summit

 The 46th G7 summit of the leaders of the Group of Seven was originally scheduled for June 10–12, 2020, at Camp David, United States.
-However, the summit was canceled due to the COVID-19 pandemic.
+However, the summit was cancelled due to the COVID-19 pandemic.

 Planned venue

 Attempt to hold summit at Trump resort

 The choice of the summit's location was controversial.
 The Secret Service initially vetted ten sites for the summit and reduced that list to four (in Hawaii, Utah, California, and North Carolina).
-They then eliminated the California and North Carolina sites, and added, at United States president Donald Trump's direction, the option of hosting at Trump National Doral in Miami.
+They then eliminated the California and North Carolina sites, and added, at President Donald Trump's direction, the option of hosting at Trump National Doral in Miami.

 On October 17, 2019, Trump's acting White House Chief of Staff Mick Mulvaney announced the summit would be held at the Trump National Doral, dismissing concerns about potential conflict of interests and the prospect of a president personally profiting from an official event.
 Trump initially touted the benefits of using his resort for the conference and called the selection "something very good for our Country" but, two days later, after bipartisan criticism, announced that the G7 summit would no longer be held at Doral, blaming "Media & Democrat Crazed and Irrational Hostility" on his Twitter account.

 At the time of the announcement, Trump was the target of two lawsuits—D.C. and Maryland v.
 Trump and CREW v.
-Trump—alleging that he was violating the U.S. Constitution's foreign and domestic emoluments clauses because of payments received from the Saudi government and other foreign governments for stays at his Trump International Hotel in Washington, D.C.
+Trump—alleging that he was violating the US Constitution's foreign and domestic emoluments clauses because of payments received from the Saudi government and other foreign governments for stays at his Trump International Hotel in Washington, D.C.
 Legal experts debated whether hosting the G7 at a Trump-owned property would violate the Constitution's emoluments clauses.